Gerontology: Old Age Sciences (.M.Sc)

 Aging today is no longer defined by chronological age alone.
 It encompasses quality of life, health, social relationships, and the capacity of public and professional systems to respond to a rapidly growing population.
 In Israel, more than 900,000 adults are currently aged 65 and over, and addressing their needs raises complex medical, psychological, social, and organizational challenges.
 Working effectively in this field requires broad, interdisciplinary knowledge that views aging as both a biological and a social process.

-Against this backdrop, Bar-Ilan University’s Master’s Program in Gerontology is jointly offered by the Faculty of Life Sciences and the Department of Social Sciences and Health, providing students with an interdisciplinary understanding of the aging process.
+Against this backdrop, Bar-Ilan University’s Master’s Program in Gerontology- Old Age Sciences is jointly offered by the Faculty of Life Sciences and the Department of Social Sciences and Health, providing students with an interdisciplinary understanding of the aging process.
 The program equips students with both applied and research-oriented tools for professional work with older adults.

-The program offers two study tracks—a research track with a thesis and a non-thesis track—as well as a unique specialization in the treatment of older adults, focusing on the psychological and therapeutic aspects of aging.
+The program offers two study tracks—a research track with a thesis and a non-thesis track, as well as a unique specialization, Caring for Older People, focusing on the psychological and therapeutic aspects of aging.

 The degree is recognized for salary purposes in relevant health professions, approved by the National Insurance Institute, and prepares graduates for professional roles in companies providing products and services for the aging population.